testzer0/Submod-LDQA/README.md

 We use Facebook DPR [[5]](#5) to generate embeddings for spans prior to optimization, although we also support Sentence Transformers [[6]](#6).
 Our spans are contiguous sets of up to five sentences.
 In addition, we include TF-IDF and BM25 based greedy baselines for comparison.
 We also support the use of other objectives with TF-IDF and BM25 based embeddings, but we do not compare to them, as we found them to anecdotally perform similar to the greedy objective.
 We use [sklearn](https://scikit-learn.org/stable/about.html) for the former, and the rank-bm25 [[7]](#7) Python library for the latter.
 Our budget is $10$ spans in all cases.
 We also compare to empty and randomly chosen contexts with the same budget.

 We noticed that the best-performing methods at the QuALITY leaderboard [[3]](#3) included a pre-training step on the RACE [[8]](#8) dataset, so we also include this step for all of our approaches.
 We also include a fine-tuning step on the `train` split of QuALITY for each approach on selections, based on the same approach.
+Our training code is a modified version of the LRQA [[9]](#9) code.
 The hyperparameters for each can be found under the corresponding configuration file inside `training/configs/`.

 ## Results